-Make a No Sew Curtain Topper from Repurposed Old Cloth Napkins or Hankerchiefs
+Make a No Sew Curtain Topper from Repurposed Old Cloth Napkins or Handkerchiefs

-You can, if you like, sew them together to make sure that they stay more fully together, but most of the time the fusible webbing that you're going to use will not come apart, even in the washing machine.
+If you like, you can sew them together to make sure they are more secure, but most of the time the fusible webbing that you're going to use won't come apart, even in the washing machine.

-Today fusible webbing is created to be used to permanently hem and can be utilized in place of sewing, in order to provide for the best of all worlds.
-Homemade goods meets new age technology.
+Today fusible webbing is created to permanently hem fabrics, and can be used in place of sewing, in order to provide for the best of all worlds.
+Homemade goods meets new age technology – with very little effort

 - 15-8 cloth napkinsAdvertisement

 - 3An iron

 Steps To Making Homemade Valances From Re-Purposed Napkins

 The same steps apply for this craft whether you sew them together, or use fusible webbing to make your own valance from napkins with just a few variations.

 - 1Lay the bandanas or napkins side by side.Advertisement

 - 2Create a seam and as seen below, giving yourself about a half inch seam allowance.